definite2/editable-div-with-uselayouteffect/README.md

 # When Use `useLayoutEffect`

 This project is a practical example to show why we need to use `useLayoutEffect` instead of `useEffect` hook.
-It is a simple text editor made of `<div contenteditable>` which faces jumping cursor problem and fixes within `useLayoutEffect` hook.
+It is a simple text editor made of `<div contenteditable>` which faces jumping cursor problem and fixes within `useLayoutEffect` hook. <br/>
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Detailed explanation (Blog)

 You can find more detailed explanation about the cursor placement problem in contenteditabe element and about the project itself in this [blog](https://devmuscle.com/blog/practical-usage-uselayouteffect)

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts